fgpv-vpgf/rcs/docs/admin/deployment.rst

     * via local wheel cache ``pip install --use-wheel --no-index --find-links=c:\path\to\wheel\dir -r requirements.txt``

 #.
 Update the configuration in ``config.py`` or set the environment variable ``RCS_CONFIG``
-   to point to a config which overrides the defaults set in ``config.py``:
+   to point to a config which overrides the defaults set in ``config.py``.
+See :ref:`config` for a full description for all options, at a minimum update the following:

     * **DB_CONN** should match the account, password and host settings from the CouchDB installation
     * **REG_SCHEMA** should point to an absolute path (e.g. ``c:\\inetpub\\rcs\\rcs_schema_v1.json``